-Smashing Truth In An Old House In North London
+Smashing The Truth In An Old London House

 1973/DIRECTED BY PETER HALL

 “When we look into a mirror we think the image that confronts us is accurate.
 But move a millimetre and the image changes.
 We are actually looking at a never-ending range of reflections.
 But sometimes a writer has to smash the mirror — for it is on the other side of that mirror that the truth stares at us.”

 — from “Art, Truth & Politics”, Harold Pinter’s Nobel Prize Lecture delivered on December 7, 2005

 From its 1965 premiere at the Aldwych Theatre, performed by the Royal Shakespeare Company, Harold Pinter’s The Homecoming tore the roof off of one among a long row of old houses lining a dimly lit street in North London and exposed for its audience’s discomforted view the horrifying but recognizable dynamics of an all-male family.
 Like the wide open space we stare at for the next hour and fifty-four minutes, from which the living room wall has been sledgehammered through after the death of the family matriarch some years before, the tensions, hostilities, and naked abuse that thuds through its narrowing social confines play with the undisguised, raw emotion of a six-person, psychological battle zone.